 State Rally is one of the biggest events on the NSW Scouting calendar.
-With over 240 Patrols in 2018 filling up Cataract Scout Park, State Rally 2019 is set to be even bigger and better!
+With over 240 Patrols in 2018 filling up Cataract Activity Centre, State Rally 2019 is set to be even bigger and better!

 On a big event like State Rally, it’s important to be prepared for anything, and packing the right gear is one of the first things that you can to make sure that you’re ready to do your best – whether you’re a competitive Patrol, or just there to enjoy the awesome activities onsite.